How To Help Your Child Make New Year's Resolutions

 Here are some useful questions to ask:

-2. What topics did they enjoy learning about the most at school/at home?
+• What topics did they enjoy learning about the most at school/at home?

-3. What was their biggest academic challenge and how did they feel about it?
+• What was their biggest academic challenge and how did they feel about it?

-4. How can you help them achieve their goals next year?
+• How can you help them achieve their goals next year?

 3. Set realistic and achievable goals

-4. Ensure that the goals you set for your child are age-appropriate.
+4. Ensure that the goals you set for your child are age-appropriate

 For example, it would be unrealistic to aim for a preschooler to learn how to write fluently without any prior practice.
-Keeping your child’s age in mind is key - instead, you could focus on working on pre-writing skills, to ensure that you build a strong foundation for when your child is ready to start their writing journey.
+Instead, you could focus on working on pre-writing skills, to ensure that you build a strong foundation for when your child is ready to start their writing journey.

 Teach them that focusing on emotional and more personal goals is also extremely valuable.
 Here are some goals that focus on emotional and personal development: